pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_access-manager.md

 # Access Manager v3 API for JavaScript SDK

-Access Manager issues time-limited tokens with embedded permissions for PubNub resources.
-Tokens can:
+Access Manager issues time-limited tokens with embedded ACLs that control client access to PubNub resources:
-- Apply to channels, channel groups, and UUIDs.
-- Be limited by TTL, regex patterns, and an authorized UUID.
+- Limit by TTL.
+- Grant by explicit resources or RegEx patterns.
+- Combine multiple resource permissions in one grant (for example, read to channel1 and write to channel2).
-- Grant different permissions to different resources in a single request.
+- Optionally bind to a single client using authorizedUuid/userId.

-- To bind a token to one client, include authorizedUuid in the grant request.
-Only that userId/UUID can use the token.

-##### User ID / UUID
+User ID / UUID
-User ID may also appear as UUID/uuid in some APIs; it carries the value of userId set at initialization.
+- userId is also referred to as UUID/uuid in some APIs and server responses, and holds the value of the userId parameter set during initialization.

-##### Supported asynchronous patterns
+Supported async patterns
-Use Async/Await with try...catch (recommended).
-Callbacks and Promises are also supported.
+- Callbacks, Promises, and Async/Await are supported.
+Async/Await is recommended; add try...catch to handle errors.

 ## Grant token

-##### Requires Access Manager add-on
+Requires Access Manager add-on
-Enable Access Manager on your keyset in the Admin Portal.
+- Enable Access Manager in the Admin Portal.

-##### Requires Secret Key authentication
+Requires Secret Key authentication
-Granting must be performed server-side with an SDK instance initialized with a Secret Key.
+- Run grantToken from a server using an SDK instance initialized with a Secret Key.

-Generates an authorization token with:
-- ttl (minutes, required),
-- authorized_uuid (optional, recommended for impersonation prevention),
-- resource and/or pattern permissions.

-Resources:
+Generates a token with ttl, authorized_uuid, and permissions over:
 - channels
 - groups (channel groups)
-- uuids (user object metadata)
+- uuids (users’ object metadata)

+Only the authorized_uuid (if set) can use the token; unauthorized or invalid tokens return 403.

-Permissions per resource:
+Permissions
-- channel: read, write, get, manage, update, join, delete
+- channels: read, write, get, manage, update, join, delete
-- group: read, manage
+- groups: read, manage
 - uuids: get, update, delete

-TTL:
+For mapping to API operations, see Manage Permissions with Access Manager v3.

+TTL
-- Required, minutes; min 1, max 43,200 (30 days).
-After expiry, clients must obtain a new token.
+- Required; minutes the token is valid.
+Min 1, max 43,200 (30 days).
+After expiry, issue a new token.

-Patterns (regex):
+RegEx patterns
-- Specify permissions under patterns to match multiple resources.
+- Use patterns to grant by regular expression (under patterns).

-Authorized UUID:
+Authorized UUID
-- If set, only that uuid can use the token; otherwise any uuid can.
+- Restrict token usage to a specific authorized_uuid to prevent impersonation.

 ### Method(s)

 ```
 `1pubnub.grantToken({
 2    ttl: number,